Teaching Motivational Interviewing

-Instructor: Stephen Andrew LCSW, LADC, CCS, CGP
+Instructor: Stephen Andrew LCSW, LADC, CCS, MINT

 In this advanced, intensive three-day training, proficiency in understanding Motivational Interviewing (MI) is assumed as a starting point so applicants must already have substantial familiarity and experience with Motivational Interviewing.
 The focus will be on training and coaching skills of teaching MI and to facilitate the learning of MI by others.
 This training does not focus on acquisition of proficiency in the clinical skills themselves.

 Participants must attend the full three-day training.

 Acceptance into this training is based on review of the application and the submission of one to three recordings of sessions using Motivational Interviewing skills.

 This is a non-qualifying course (MINT) It will not qualify participants for membership in the international Motivational Interviewing Network of Trainers (MINT), however participants will be issued a Certificate of Participation upon completion of the workshop.

 Please use this application and get in touch with us at .